 A SIP trunk is essential for businesses that are looking for a more efficient and modern phone system.
-But despite its upgraded capabilities, users can sometimes experience problems with SIP trunking.
-To help users alleviate these issues, we’ll discuss common problems you may experience and ways that you can troubleshoot them.
+But despite its upgraded capabilities, users can sometimes experience problems when using and implementing SIP trunking.
+To help users alleviate these issues, we’ll discuss common SIP problems as well as SIP trunk troubleshooting!

 You can usually address this issue by working directly with your carrier and your SIP trunk provider to move the process along as quickly as possible.

 When you’re moving to a SIP trunk, it’s important to evaluate the number of call paths, or SIP trunk channels, that your system will need.
 If you don’t, you may experience issues when you’re trying to make simultaneous calls on your system.

 Although this is one of the most common problems with SIP trunking, it's also easy to fix.
 You can address this issue by ordering the number of call paths you’ll need to handle the total number of concurrent calls that your business handles during your busiest hours.

 Choppy, Laggy, or Jittery Calls

 If you’re experiencing choppy or lagged calls with your SIP trunking service, you may not have an adequate amount of bandwidth available on your Internet service.
 Because VoIP runs entirely over the Internet, it’s essential that you work with your Internet provider and your SIP trunk provider to ensure that your system can handle each of your incoming and outgoing calls.